 I think this trick is tried on Americans more than on those from other countries.
 I think the Chinese (somewhat rightly) view Americans as “impatient.”
 We Americans love thinking of ourselves in the following terms:

 Heck.
-I like to think of myself in this way and my own law firm’s philosophy, reflects this:
+I like to think of myself in those ways and my own law firm’s philosophy, reflects this:

 We have done this by developing close relationships with a worldwide network of key personnel, including government officials, consultants, expert witnesses, local legal counsel, critical to getting the job done for our clients.